opendatacube/odc-tools/libs/stats/README.md

 odc-stats save-tasks --frequency annual --temporal-range 2015--P6Y --grid au-10  ga_ls8c_ard_3
 ```

-The above command will generate a csv file containing a list of tasks for years between 2015 to 2020, a cache file that will be used as an input to the stats cli, and geojson files.
+The above command will generate the following files i.e. a csv file containing a list of tasks for years between 2015 to 2020, a cache file that will be used as an input to the stats cli, and geojson files.

-The above command will generate the following files:

 ```
 ga_ls8c_ard_3_2015--P6Y-2015--P1Y.geojson